Timothy is a nomad who has visited his fair share of Greyhound bus stations during his countless cross-country trips on the Greyhound bus.

 If your layover is in the evening, overnight, or any time after dark then you probably should skip the exploring.
-In fact I recommend you stay inside the station for the duration of your layover.
+In fact, I recommend you stay inside the station for the duration of your layover.

 Venturing out into unfamiliar areas after dark is a great way to get robbed, beaten up, sexually assaulted, or worse.
 I know people personally who have had weapons drawn on them and were robbed just a block or two from the bus Greyhound station.

-So as boring as it may be to stay inside the Greyhound station for your entire layover it is definitely safer and can mean the difference between making it to your destination and ending up in the hospital or somewhere even more permanent.
+So as boring as it may be to stay inside the Greyhound station for your entire layover, it is definitely safer and can mean the difference between making it to your destination and ending up in the hospital or somewhere even more permanent.

 5. Some Stations Will Be Closed During Your Layover

 Here's a dirty little secret that no one will tell you about when you are buying your bus ticket.
 Sometimes you will have layovers at bus stations that are closed.
 I know it sounds absurd, but it's true.
-You will exit your bus and the station you are supposed to wait at until you next bus arrives will be closed.
+You will exit your bus and the station you are supposed to wait at until your next bus arrives will be closed.

-Fortunately, in most of these situations passengers who are waiting for buses are allowed to stay inside the station even though it is technically closed.
+Fortunately, in most of these situations, passengers who are waiting for buses are allowed to stay inside the station even though it is technically closed.
 Security will lock the doors and no one will be able to enter unless they have a bus ticket.
 I actually like layovers like this because I feel much safer without the usual random people who frequent Greyhound stations wandering in and out all night.

-Though it has never happened to me I have heard stories of certain stations that will not allow passengers to stay inside while the station is closed.
+Though it has never happened to me, I have heard stories of certain stations that will not allow passengers to stay inside while the station is closed.
 Passengers were reportedly forced to sit out in front of the station overnight and wait until the station opened in the morning.
 As you can imagine this was very frightening for them.

 That's why I always check and see where I am going to have my layovers and I confirm that these stations are going to be open during my layover.
 (You can find a list of all the Greyhound stations and their hours of operation on the Greyhound website.)
 If any of the stations are going to be closed I call the station and find out what the policy is for layovers during this period.
 If passengers aren't allowed inside then I find another route for my trip that doesn't include that station during those hours.